Sicilian chickpea and escarole soup with rosemary-garlic bread

 Cook the soup

 Add the chickpeas, escarole, and 3 cups water.
-Bring to a boil, reduce to a simmer, and cook until the escarole is tender, 2 to 3 minutes.
+Bring to a boil, reduce to a simmer, and cook, stirring occasionally, until the escarole is tender, 2 to 3 minutes.